-The grammar to be learnt by CProgol contains dyadic non-terminals of the form p(X,Y), which denote that property p began the sequence X and is followed by a sequence Y. To learn production rules for these non-terminals from the training set, CProgol was provided with the following.
-1) Extensional definitions of these non-terminals.
-2) Definitions of the non-terminals star/2 and run/3. star/2 represents some sequence of unnamed residues whose length is not specified. run/3 represents a run of residues which share a specified property.
-3) Production rules for various domain-specific subsequences and patterns.
+The grammar to be learnt by CProgol contains dyadic non-terminals of the form p(X, Y), which denote that property p began the sequence X and is followed by a sequence Y. To learn production rules for these nonterminals from the training set, CProgol was provided with:

+- 1. extensional definitions of these non-terminals. - definitions of the non-terminals star/2 and run/3. star/2 represents some sequence of unnamed residues whose length is not specified. run/3 represents a run of residues which share a specified property. - 3. production rules for various domain-specific subsequences and patterns.
 This natural inclusion of existing biochemical knowledge illustrates how the grammar-based approach presents a powerful method for describing NPPs.

 Certain restrictions were placed on the length of NPPs, signal peptides and neuropeptides because pilot experiments had shown that they increased the accuracy of the grammar.
 These constraints only affect the values of features derived from the grammar.
-They do not constrain the value of the sequence length feature described at the end of Sect.4.2.
+They do not constrain the value of the sequence length feature described at the end of Section 4.2.2.